-Signing up to get a Monzo account is simple: it takes fewer than five minutes and you can do it all from your phone.
-And even though it’s simple, signing up is also safe.
+Signing up to get a Monzo account is simple, and you can do it all from your phone.
+And as well as being simple, signing up is safe.

-When you open any current account, your bank will verify your identity.
-To do that, we ask you to send us a picture of your ID and a quick selfie video (where we ask you to say a certain phrase).
-We make sure your ID and your video match, which helps us confirm that you are who you say you are before we let you open an account.
+When you open a current account, your bank will check that you are who you say you are.
+To do that, we ask you to send us a picture of your ID and to record a short video, where we ask you to say a certain phrase.
+Then we make sure that what we see on your ID matches what we see in your video, which helps us confirm your identity, before we let you open an account.

 We don’t ask you for passwords

-It might sound counterintuitive, but passwords don’t always make things more secure.
+It might sound strange, but passwords don’t always make things more secure.

 That’s why when you log into the Monzo app, we use magic links instead.
-They’re links that we send to your email, that let you log into the app in one click.
+They’re links we send to your email that let you log into the app in one tap.
 They keep your app secure, especially if you use two-factor authentication on your email.

-For extra protection once you’ve opened your Monzo app, we ask for your PIN whenever you want to move money.
+For extra protection once you’ve opened your Monzo app, we confirm it's you before you can move any money.

-You can only make payments with a PIN
+You can only make payments once you’ve proved it’s you

-Whenever you use your Monzo account to make payments or order a new hot coral debit card, we ask you to enter your PIN or use your fingerprint or face.
-That means your money’s protected by an extra layer of security.
+Whenever you use your Monzo account to make payments or order a new debit card, we ask you to enter your PIN or use your fingerprint or face.
+This protects your money with an extra layer of security.

-If you forget your PIN, we’ll ask you to verify your identity by taking another selfie video, before we give you a new one.
+If you forget your PIN, we’ll ask you to confirm your identity by recording another short video, before we give you a new PIN.

-3D Secure is designed to make it safer when you buy something online.
-It’s the experience you go through when you buy something online with your traditional bank.
-It usually pops up in your browser when you’re paying with your card, and asks you to enter a passcode before you can make the payment.
+When you buy something online with most high street banks, a window usually pops up in your browser when you’re paying with your card, and asks you to enter a passcode before you can make the payment.

-But because passcodes can be annoying to keep track of, people often choose numbers that are easy to remember but easy to guess.
+This is meant to make shopping online safer.
+But because passcodes can be annoying to keep track of, people often choose numbers that are easy to remember, which makes them easy to guess.

-So we built 3D Secure the Monzo way!
-Unlike other 3D Secure systems, we don’t ask you to enter numbers from a passcode.
-Instead, we get you to verify your online purchases in-app or by text instead.
+So when you shop online with Monzo, we don’t ask you to enter numbers from a passcode.
+Instead, we might get you to confirm your online purchases through the app or text instead.
 This lets us know you’ve got access to your phone, your app, and your card details, and confirms you’re really you.

 Our team works hard to protect you

-Our financial crime and security teams are made up of dozens of analysts, engineers and customer support specialists, who all work hard to protect you.
-Our financial crime analysts always updating our blog on how we protect you and things to watch out for.
-You can read more about how we protect you here.
+Our financial crime and security teams are made up of analysts, engineers and customer support specialists, who all work hard to protect you.
+Read more about our work, and how to protect yourself from the latest scams.

-We have sophisticated rules that identify when transactions are unusual or suspicious, and we’re able to detect fraud quickly and take precautions to protect you.
+We have sophisticated rules that identify when transactions are unusual or suspicious, and we’re able to spot fraud quickly and take precautions to protect you.